MP Estate Planning UK

 Key ConsiderationsDescription

 ExperienceTrustees should have relevant experience in managing assets or businesses.
+For a trading company, commercial awareness is essential.

 A modern, minimalist office setting with natural lighting and clean lines.
 In the foreground, a polished wooden desk with a laptop, a cup of coffee, and a stack of legal documents.
 On the desk, a small, bronze statue of Lady Justice, symbolizing the principles of trust law.
 In the middle ground, two businesspeople in formal attire are engaged in a discussion, their expressions conveying a sense of trust and collaboration.
 The background features floor-to-ceiling windows overlooking a bustling city skyline, hinting at the global reach and impact of trust-based business practices.